Marcus Semien Player Props: Rangers vs. Nationals

 Marcus Semien At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 61st, and he is 67th in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 45th in batting average, 63rd in on-base percentage, and 67th in slugging.

-- In 41.6% of his games this year, Semien has had at least one RBI.
-He's picked up more than one in 14.6% and driven in three or more of his team's runs in five contests.
+- Semien has had an RBI in 37 games this year (41.1%), including 13 multi-RBI outings (14.4%).
+He has also driven in three or more of his team's runs in five contests.

+- In 53 of 90 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.